jasonjiajs/manager_and_board_characteristics_code/README.md

 # manager_and_board_characteristics_code
-Code to process Boardex and Execucomp Files
+Process Boardex and Execucomp files to get a relevant manager-level and firm-level dataset.